-I recently accompanied a group of European students to JD headquarters in Beijing.
+I accompanied a group of European students to JD headquarters in Beijing.
 They were part of the ChinaMed / TOChina program out of the University of Torino, which is a fantastic program connecting China and southern Europe.
 I will be writing more about that program shortly.
 It is run by Giovanni Andorino and Francesco Silvestri.

 We took a tour and had some interesting talks.

 The students also got a copy of The JD.com Story, which is a pretty good book.
 On my recommended China reading list.